azapi | October 2025 | |

 key to the request.
 The evaluations

-key is an array which contains a list of JSON objects, each typed as the 4-tuple as defined in the Access Evaluation Request (Section 6.1), and specifying a discrete request.¶
+key is an array which contains a list of objects, each typed as the object as defined in the Access Evaluation Request (Section 6.1), and specifying a discrete request.¶

 If an evaluations

-array is NOT present, the Access Evaluations Request behaves in a backwards-compatible manner with the (single) Access Evaluation API Request (Section 6.1).¶
+array is NOT present or is empty, the Access Evaluations Request behaves in a backwards-compatible manner with the (single) Access Evaluation API Request (Section 6.1).¶

 If an evaluations